 1. Remember to keep your birth plan straightforward.

-If your birth plan is straight to-the-point, or even one page long, a health care provider is more likely to understand your birth plans so that they can follow through.
+If your own birth plan is straight to the point or even one page long, a health care provider is more likely to understand your birth plans so that they can follow through.

 Win-win because this mutual agreement on a plan helps you feel more comfortable in their hands.